Addressing the Environmental Toll of Cloud Computing,

 This website solves that problem.

-Cloud Sustainability Watch is a hub that connects you to a wide range of sustainable computing resources, helping you learn and get started quickly.
+Cloud Sustainability Watch is a hub that connects technologists to a wide range of sustainable computing resources, helping you learn and get started quickly.

 We suggest you click Plan a Project to access practical steps that walk through a green computing project.
 It’s our (free) “Tech Professionals’ Guide to Sustainable Computing” and enables software developers, web developers, architects, Dev/Cloud Ops, and IT leaders to mitigate the environmental impacts of cloud instances, software, and websites.